Wall Street Breakfast: Apple's First Virtual Developer Conference

 Rally goes on despite rise in coronavirus cases

 U.S. stock index futures are pointing to another solid session at the open, climbing more than 1% in overnight trade, following their fourth weekly gain in five weeks.
 The U.S. reported more than 30K additional coronavirus cases on Friday, the highest number of confirmed one-day infections since May 1, while Nevada, Florida, California and Arizona reported record-high single-day infections.
-Investors don't seem to care given the unlikelihood of returning to lockdowns, or sentiment that downstream health effects would be worse if a shutdown was imposed, while continued waves are likely to follow every lockdown until herd immunity is reached or a vaccine is found.
+While some point to a disconnect between the economy and market, others see the unlikelihood of returning to lockdowns, or sentiment that downstream health effects would be worse if a shutdown was imposed.
+Continued waves are also likely to follow every lockdown until a vaccine is found or herd immunity is reached.

 Go deeper: The world is entering a "new and dangerous phase" - WHO.